 My personal site had gained very good traction amongst NRIs.
 In 1995 I decided to rename it as mahesh.com.

-My innings at EVB ended in 1995 and I decided to move to Dalmatian Group which specialized in GUI development using TeleUSE.
+My first job in the US at EVB ended in 1995 and I decided to move to Dalmatian Group which specialized in GUI development using TeleUSE.

 In 1998 I joined Paragon Software in Virginia.
 Paragon developed a CORBA ORB called Oak.